tamu-engineering-research/2021TXPowerOutage/readme.md

 `
 Dongqi Wu, Xiangtian Zheng, Yixing Xu et al. An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage, 05 April 2021, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-384535/v1]
 `\

 This paper documents the creation and improvent of this model as well as provides analyses about the reproduction and corrective measure studies of the 2021 Texas Power Outage event.
+The article is also available on [arXiv](https://arxiv.org/abs/2104.04146).